This post may contain affiliate links. Read the full disclosure

 BEST PLACES TO EAT IN MACKAY

-The family owned restaurant also incorporates The Dispensary bar next door and offers a fine dining experience and great atmosphere.
+The family-owned restaurant, The Dispensary, incorporates a bar, kitchen and coffee all in one spot and offers a fine dining experience and great atmosphere.
 The menu is full of amazing dishes and you won’t be disappointed!
-This is a treat worth having when you are in Mackay!
-Check out the menus and opening hours here.

 3. Lighthouse Seafood Restaurant

 Whenever you are near the coast, you need to have a feast of fish and chips by the water and the Lighthouse always delivers on great food, plus quick service!
 We always visit here when we are in Mackay.

 Located at the Marina, it is a great spot for lunch with a pleasant view.
 And if you have a sweet tooth, they have ice cream now too.
 You need to try the salted caramel.
 OMG!!

 If you are looking for family-friendly accommodation in Mackay, there are several great options and holiday parks that are perfect for spending one night or many.